Christopher Stead

 - Acting as advocate in inheritance related mediations.

 Christopher can assist from early stages in finding the most effective way of pursuing or defending a claim against an estate or office-holder.
 His legal knowledge, alongside experience in pastoral work, allows him to bring understanding, empathy, and a desirable resolution to clients who are often facing one of the most difficult and trying times in their life.
-He also delivers training sessions for solicitors on all aspects of probate and inheritance law.

 Further Info